econ-ark/HARK/cstwMPC/Examples/Saving-VS-Uncertainty/README.md

 (1)SetupParamsCSTWUncert.py includes parameters for both infinite horizon model and life-cycle model.
 For this example, we only use the parameters for infinite horizon model.
+(2) In order to use the parameter value in SetupParamsCSTWUncert.py, you need to open cstwMPC.py inside HARK/cstwMPC folder, change line 20:
-(2) "Rfree" passed over to the agent type from the SetupParamsCSTWUncert.py is the effective interest rate.
+"import SetupParamsCSTW as Params" to be "import SetupParamsCSTWUncert as Params" (3) "Rfree" passed over to the agent type from the SetupParamsCSTWUncert.py is the effective interest rate.
 In this example, it is 1.01/LivPrb_i[0]

 2. PermShocksAggSaving.py